jaafarShiha22/jaafarShiha22/README.md

 #### Who am I?
 - I am Jaafar Shiha, a software engineer based in [Tartus](https://en.wikipedia.org/wiki/Tartus), [Syria](https://en.wikipedia.org/wiki/Syria).
-- Have 5 years of hands-on experience in building, maintaining, and deploying mobile applications using Flutter framework.
-- Have some experience with other cross-platform frameworks like React Native and Ionic.
+- Mobile Application Developer with 5+ years of experience in cross-platform development, specializing in Flutter with additional experience in React Native and Ionic.
+Led apps serving +3M users, focusing on performance, scalability, and maintainability.
+Strong emphasis on clean architecture, efficient UI, and agile practices.

 #### What I'm doing?
 - 🏢 Working at [Popsy](https://www.popsy.app/) as a Flutter Developer.